-Now that we have relocated half of the school into the temporary accommodation, work has begun on demolishing some of the old buildings.
-Watching this happen has fascinated many of the students!!
+After we have relocated half of the school into the temporary accommodation, work began on demolishing some of the old buildings.
+Watching this happen has fascinated many of the students!

-The demolition will be completed this Autumn and then we can move on to building the new school.
-The three storey building will be constructed by Bowmer + Kirkland and will be one of the most sustainably designed schools in the country with additional facilities to support the pastoral care and emotional well-being of the students.
-A local benefactor has also committed to fund expanded sports facilities to encourage more participation in physical activity and exercise.
+As well as being resourceful with the old school structure, Bowmer + Kirkland will build and finish what will be one of the most sustainably designed schools in the country with additional facilities to support the pastoral care and emotional well-being of the students.
+Also, a local benefactor has committed to fund expanded sports facilities to encourage more participation in physical activity and exercise.

 The plans for the new school buildings (Presentation from Public Consultation September 2019) can be seen in the document folder at the bottom of this page.

 The aim of the redevelopment is to provide a state-of-the art, safe and energy efficient teaching and learning environment which meets the outstanding standards we have set ourselves as a school.

 The redevelopment of Tring School will be the largest school rebuild of its kind taking place in the UK over the next three years.
 The majority of our school buildings were first constructed in 1956 when we moved to our current site at Mortimer Hill.
 Whilst these buildings have served us well over many years, they are no longer fit for purpose.